 Previous work

 Proteins are critical biological components that take part in all cellular processes.
 When we look at protein structures we can identify parts that form separated folding units, termed domains.
-To put an example, we find the same domain in white:
+To put an example, we find the same domain in white in this figure:

 The same domains appear frequently in different contexts.